larrybahr/jekyll-now/_posts/2017-12-01-information-highway-more-like-slowway.md

 While far from great, 1.3 Mbits/sec should be plenty for my sub 500kb total file size.
 I decided this was not my current issue and to move on to the next test after looking at these results and making a note to talk to managment about increaseing the pipe size.

 # Are We There Yet?
 (Latency)
 The cause of a slow down could also be from drivers quick to slow down, but slow to speed back up (aka network latency).
-Ping is usually the perfect tool for the job, but our VPN only had port 6284 with TCP open so sockperf to the rescue.
+Ping is usually the perfect tool for the job, but our VPN only had TCP port 6284 open.
+Sockperf to the rescue!

 {% highlight shell %}
 # Run on server